shaefelinger/codepedia/src/JS/modules.md

-- Can be called in HTML, just do:
+- Can be called in HTML:

 ```html
 <script type="module">